spring-attic/spring-xd-samples/storm-product-analytics-example/README.md

 ````
 ## How it Works

-The XD stream is a drop in replacement for the Storm Topology for the example described in Chapter 6 of [Getting Started with Storm](http://ifeve.com/wp-content/uploads/2014/03/Getting-Started-With-Storm-Jonathan-Leibiusky-Gabriel-E_1276.pdf).
+The XD stream is a drop in replacement for the Storm Topology for the example described in Chapter 6 of __Getting Started with Storm__.

 The web app posts user navigation events to a Redis queue named *navigation*.
-The redis source is configured to consume events from this queue, as is the *UserNavigationSpout* in the original example.
+The redis source is configured to consume events from this queue, as is the [UserNavigationSpout](https://github.com/storm-book/examples-ch06-real-life-app/blob/master/src/main/java/storm/analytics/UsersNavigationSpout.java) in the original example.
 The source is configured in the stream definition above:

 ````
 redis --queue=navigation --outputType=application/x-xd-tuple